sibowler/brewpi-brewometer/README.md

 	sudo setcap cap_net_raw+eip $(eval readlink -f `which python`)

-Test that you've now enabled a connection by running the utility in the brewometer-test folder (this should not be run as root to test that we've enabled the appropriate permissions)
+Test that you've now enabled a connection by running the utility in the tiltHydrometer-test folder (this should not be run as root to test that we've enabled the appropriate permissions)

-	python BrewometerTest.py
+	python TiltHydrometerTest.py

-If you see values against your colour brewometer, then the connection has been successful.
+If you see values against your colour Tilt Hydrometer, then the connection has been successful.

-# Modifying Brewpi for Brewometer logging
+# Modifying Brewpi for Tilt Hydrometer logging

 Ensure you have stopped any active logging.